-For example, affiliate marketing is a great tool for brands to utilise when customer acquisition is a key KPI.
-Dynamic Commissioning gives brands the power to incentivise publishers to drive new customers by providing a higher commission rate for this consumer type.
-Data from Rakuten Advertising shows that new customers who come to a brand’s site via affiliate publishers are 11% more likely to make more than one purchase.
+For example, affiliate marketing is ideal for brands focused on customer acquisition.
+Dynamic Commissioning empowers brands to motivate publishers to drive new customers by offering a higher commission rate for this consumer type.
+Rakuten Advertising data reveals that customers who visit a brand’s site via affiliate publishers are 11% more likely to make repeat purchases.

-Additionally, existing customers referred via the channel are 21% more likely to make repeat purchases, demonstrating the incremental value the channel drives as both an acquisition strategy and in creating brand loyalty.
+Additionally, independent research shows existing customers referred via the channel are 21% more likely to make repeat purchases.
+That means affiliate is great for driving incremental sales for both new and existing customers.

-The past twelve months have seen more people turn to online content than ever before.
+Recent events have seen more people turn to online content than ever before.
 And along with spending more time perusing the internet, consumers have become more price-conscious and savvy with their buying habits.
-These changes, coupled with brands turning to affiliate marketing, have led to increased demand for partners and technology.
+These changes, and the fact that more brands are increasing channel investment, mean publishers have many new opportunities to drive growth.

-The introduction of Multi-touch Commissioning has also opened the affiliate space to content publishers.
-No longer dominated by lower-funnel activity, multi-touch commissioning rewards all publishers within the path to purchase for the role they play in driving conversions.
+Multi-touch Commissioning has also opened the affiliate space to content publishers.
+Historically, affiliate marketing has rewarded only the publisher that drives the last click to a brand before the customer makes a purchase.
+Multi-touch commissioning rewards all publishers within the path to purchase for the role they play in driving conversions.
 Whether it be during the discovery phase or the last-touch before a sale, publishers are credited.
-The introduction of such technologies has seen some of the world’s largest media houses integrate content commerce as a new approach to revenue growth and brand collaboration.
+Because of this outstanding new business opportunity, many of the world’s largest media houses now offer content commerce as a new approach to revenue growth and brand collaboration.

 Commissioning technologies haven’t been the only advancement in the affiliate industry.
 Innovative publishers are accelerating the change of pace.
 Over recent years we’ve seen publishers emerge that specialise in visual search, voice vouchers and bridging the online-to-offline gap.
-And though publishers are a vital force in driving affiliate advancements, automation and AI-powered tools from networks drive efficiency and additional revenue streams.
+Additionally, automation and AI-powered tools from networks drive efficiency and additional revenue streams.

-Publisher Matchmaking tools employ performance data from affiliate networks to provide publishers and brands with real-time recommendations on new partners.
+For example, AI-powered publisher Matchmaking tools employ performance data from affiliate networks to provide publishers and brands with real-time partner recommendations.
 For publishers, this means more visibility into a broader range of brands, all while discovering new partners who value the publishers’ audience.
 And for brands, AI-powered matchmaking tools give publisher recommendations based on past performance history with other brands.

-Through all of this advancement, personalisation is now also a possibility within affiliate.
-Personalisation tools like Rakuten Advertising’s Affiliate Consumer Graph allow brands and publishers to deliver the right message to the right consumer at the right time.
-By accessing unique insights from consumer browsing and shopping data, publishers can serve personalised messages and promotional offers to their audiences, all within data privacy and regulation parameters.
+Affiliate now offers powerful personalisation options for brands and publishers. the tools exist that allow brands and publishers to deliver the right message to the right consumer at the right time.
+By accessing unique insights from consumer browsing and shopping data, publishers can serve individually targeted messages and promotional offers to their audiences, all within data privacy and regulation parameters.